NamanMahor/duckdb-service/README.md

 # DuckDB-Service Project
-This project was a significant learning experience for me as it was my first time working with technologies like Go, Raft, and DuckDB.
-Despite spending only two days developing this project, I managed to implement a functional prototype.
+I managed to implement a functional prototype.
 However, several aspects still need improvement, which are outlined in the TODO list.

 ## Details